The Spartans F.C.: Scottish Cup

-Lowland League
+Lowland League (2013–2023)

 Spartans joined the newly formed Lowland Football League for the 2013–14 season, winning the inaugural title.
 They finished as runners-up in 2015–16 and won the League Cup a year later, before becoming Lowland League champions for a second time in 2017–18.
 This allowed Spartans to take part in the Pyramid play-off, however they lost 5–2 on aggregate to Cove Rangers.

 The club progressed to the fifth round (last 16) of the 2014–15 Scottish Cup, defeating Clyde and Morton en route.

-In the fifth round of the competition, Spartans forced a replay with Berwick Rangers on 7 February 2015, thanks to an injury time equaliser from Ally MacKinnon to level the tie at 1–1, the game being played in front of 2504 supporters at Ainslie Park.
+In the fifth round of the competition, Spartans forced a replay with Berwick Rangers on 7 February 2015, thanks to an injury time equaliser from Ally MacKinnon to level the tie at 1–1, the game being played in front of 2,504 supporters at Ainslie Park.

+In the 2022–23 season, Spartans won the Lowland League title for a third time.
+During that season's Pyramid play-offs they defeated Highland League champions Brechin City 4–3 on penalties before defeating Albion Rovers 2–1 on aggregate in the final to progress to Scottish League Two.

+SPFL (2023–present)

+Following a Blair Henderson penalty kick winner against Albion Rovers to seal promotion to the SPFL and into Scotland's fourth tier, Spartans went on to have a very successful season.
+The club would finish third, only 10 points less than eventual winners Stenhousemuir.
+This earned Spartans a play-off place at the first time of asking, giving them the opportunity for back-to-back promotions into League One.
+Having beaten Peterhead and qualified for the final, they would suffer defeat at the hands of Dumbarton, 4–3 on aggregate.

+In their second season in League Two, 2024–25, the goal for Spartans was solidifying their status within the SPFL.
+They finished in fifth place and narrowly missed out on another play-off opportunity.

 Stadium

 Ainslie Park on Pilton Drive in north Edinburgh is the home ground of Spartans.
-The stadium has a capacity of 3,000 (504 seated).
-Ainslie Park is only part of the new project that Spartans have invested into their new ground.
-It is part of a wider development of the Spartans Community Football Academy.
-The new facility incorporates a fully enclosed stadium which meets SFA and SPFL criteria, with an artificial pitch, floodlights, seating for 504 spectators and an overall capacity of 3,000.
+The stadium has a capacity of 3,612 (504 seated).
+Ainslie Park is only part of the new project that Spartans have invested into their new ground, a wider development of the Spartans Community Football Academy.
+The new facility incorporates a fully enclosed stadium which meets SFA and SPFL criteria, with an artificial pitch, floodlights, seating for 504 spectators and an overall capacity of 3,612.
 Another full size, floodlit artificial pitch sits adjacent to the main playing area and the accommodation incorporates six changing rooms, a club room, committee room and a physio room.
 The Club ground holds a P.A system and a bar for spectators.

 In March 2017, Edinburgh City reached an agreement with Spartans to use Ainslie Park ground for three seasons while Meadowbank Stadium was being redeveloped.